How to Groom a Shih Tzu at Home: Complete Beginner’s Guide

 Use the trimmer to get your Shih Tzu’s hair as short as you want it.

-6. Clean the ears.
+Step 6.
+Clean the ears.

 Do not use alcohol-based or hydrogen peroxide cleaners because it can irritate your dog’s ears.
 Once you have found a quality ear cleaner, put it into the ear canal and leave it there for a few minutes or as instructed.